licit-lab/MnMS/README.md

 # mnms :candy:

 `mnms` (**M**ultimodal **N**etwork **M**odelling and **S**imulation) is a multimodal dynamic traffic simulator designed for large-urban scale.
 It results from all research activites carried out within the ERC MAGnUM project.
 In a nutshell, users make travelling decisions considering all multimodal options on the city transportation network but motions are governed by regional multimodal MFD (macroscopic fundamental diagram) curves.
-SO, all users share the same speed within a region and a transportation mode at a given time.
+So, all users share the same speed within a region and a transportation mode at a given time.

 ## Installation